lavish/minimalsite/README.md

 Just type from command line:

-    ./minimalsite.py <source dir> [output dir]
+    ./minimalsite.py [source_dir [destination_dir]]

-where "source dir" is the directory containing the source file hierarchy and "output dir" the directory where you want to create web pages.
-If you omit to specify an "output dir", all files will be written inside "source dir".
+where source\_dir is the directory containing the source file hierarchy and destination\_dir the directory where you want to create web pages.
+If you omit to specify a destionation\_dir, all files will be written inside source\_dir.
+You can also specify these directories editing the template file.

 Please note that you need to place an index file in in each directory you want to parse.